TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/networking.md

 \endcond

+\cond SOC_AM263X || SOC_AM263PX
+### ICSS TimeSync
+\subpage ICSS_TIMESYNC is a separate driver based on ICSS-EMAC, which provides APIs for PTP/1588 v2 receiver implementation on PRU-ICSS.

+\endcond

 \cond SOC_AM273X || SOC_AWR294X
 ## Overview
 Advances in automated factories and smart vehicles require advanced networking capabilities, real-time processing and more advanced motor-control topologies.
 TI Networking solution packaged with the SDK provide a rapidly growing need for Sitara MCU to outpace traditional MCUs and deliver processor-like capabilities.
 Networking is a broad terms used to cover Ethernet (IEEE 802.3) communication protocol used in industrial, automotive and other general use cases.